 Advanced precision cutting tables including waterjet cutters and automated static cutting tables provide OEMs and businesses a complementary and versatile cutting solution with superior advantages over traditional manual cutting processes.

 By understanding the unique advantages of each cutting table, OEMs and businesses can choose a contract cutting partner that has the equipment and cutting capabilities that best fits their order capacity and unique cutting requirements.
-Before cutting into your bottom line, discuss your precision cutting project with an experienced contract manufacturer to ensure your materials are cut with the cutting table best suited for your production run.
+Before cutting into your bottom line, discuss your precision cutting project with an experienced contract manufacturer to ensure your materials are cut with the custom cutting method best suited for your production run.